 Disable insecure options

 Some platforms offer options such as virtual backgrounds, screen sharing and chatting.
-These can become disruptive when guests with ulterior motives enter the meeting.
-Disabling these options for all except the host and the moderators (co-hosts) can help keep your meeting safe.
+These can be disruptive and distracting.
+Disabling these options for all except the host and the moderators (co-hosts) can help keep your meeting focused.

 Internet connection issues

 Some participants may not have access to high-speed internet connections.
 This does not mean that they cannot be part of an online meeting.
 There are often options to use the internet connection for video and, concurrently, a regular phone-connection (no data) for audio.
 This prevents distortion of voices that can be distracting in a meeting and gives attendees the best of two worlds.

 Caution: use wifi, not your phone connection, with mobile devices

 Be aware that virtual meetings with video can take up a lot of bandwidth.
 If you use a telephone to participate with video, first ensure that you are connected to the internet/wifi, rather than inadvertently depleting your telephone data plan within a couple of minutes.

 Please keep in mind that all Conference Approved Literature is subject to Trademark and Copyright regulations.
 General documents that can be screen-shared are our Legacies (Steps, Traditions and Concepts), the preamble and suggested closing, as long as they show proper copyright credits.
 These can also be distributed to the members of a group who are involved in chairing or hosting a meeting, the same way our regular meetings make them available as photocopied materials.
 They cannot be emailed to all members or posted on any kind of online medium.

 Hybrid meetings: online and in-person at the same time